omarProgrammer/angular-standalone-app/README.md

   - Use `Inject` that returns an instance of a given service

 ** I will add more Angular V14 features in the same repository ** Keeping in touch

+## Required
+- Nodejs +16, you can use nvm to switch to recommended node version
+- Angular V14 (next version at this moment)